-‘Teen Mom’ Star Catelynn Lowell and Tyler Baltierra Expecting Third Baby
+‘Teen Mom’ Star Catelynn Lowell And Tyler Baltierra Expecting Third Baby

 “If someone asked me, ‘Are you happy in your marriage?’
 I’d say, ‘Absolutely not,'” Tyler says as another clip of Catelynn looking downhearted plays.

 The trailer also introduced two new members of the Teen Mom OG cast.
 Bristol Palin, daughter of Sarah Palin, will be joining the show.
 She has three children and is recently divorced.
-In the trailer she admits that her husband is dealing with PTSD.
+In the trailer, she admits that her husband is dealing with PTSD.

 Cheyenne Floyd is the other new cast member.
 Fans may remember her from her time on MTV’s Are You The One? and The Challenge.
-She and her ex, Cory Wharton, share one daughter together, and are currently working out how to co-parent.
+She and her ex, Cory Wharton, share one daughter together and are currently working out how to co-parent.

 Fans can see Catelynn Lowell, Tyler Baltierra, and the rest of the Teen Mom OG cast when the show returns to MTV next month.